Alex Carrasquel: Career statistics

 In an eight-season major league career, Carrasquel posted a 50–39 record with 252 strikeouts, a 3.73 ERA, 30 complete games, four shutouts, 16 saves, and 861 innings pitched in 258 games (64 as a starter).

+Personal life and death

+In his native country, Carrasquel was affectionately nicknamed 'Patón' (Bigfoot) due to his shoe size 14.
 Carrasquel was married to Virginia Johnson.
 They had two sons, Thomas and William.
-He died in Caracas, Venezuela, at the age of 57 in 1969.
-In his native country, Carrasquel was affectionately nicknamed 'Patón' (Bigfoot) due to his shoe size 14.
+Carrasquel was hospitalized in Caracas for blood cancer in the summer of 1959, where he died on August 19 due to complications from cancer at age 57.